Updated: Dec 6, 2022

-After the session is over the therapists who really care should provide you with a basic tips on how to look after your down there in the next few days.
-Ask for this advice before leaving because it will keep you VJJ in good looking condition vs pimples and bumps.
+After the session is over the therapists who really care should provide you with basic tips on how to look after your down there in the next few days.
+Ask for this advice before leaving because it will keep your VJJ in good-looking condition versus pimples and bumps.

 Before you leave the salon, be sure to ask your wax therapist for any aftercare tips.
 It’s best to be proactive against any potential side effects from waxing.
 You’ll also want to avoid anything that can irritate the skin for the first 24 – 48 hours.

 If you experience bleeding (this means your pores are enlarged or swollen), you must take extra care, especially for the first 24 to 48 hours.
 Avoid: